jnwatts/pushover.sh/README.md

 Shell compatibility
 ===================

 A word of warning: I use bash (as in real bash, not dash) on all of my machines and I have a tendency to forget what syntax is cross-shell compatible.
 If things behave very strangely for you, this is very likely the first thing you should check.
-Better yet, if you know a better way a particular line could be implemented, don't hessitate to submit a patch :-)
+Better yet, if you know a better way a particular line could be implemented, don't hessitate to submit a patch.
+I would really like for this script to someday work on bash, dash and sh equally. :-)